SamarthK1/NeuralStyleTransfer/README.md

 Reuploaded from private repository for ease of use.

-Authors: Samarth Kumar, Cliffton Lang, Jannatul Fhirdose Mohammed.
+Authors: Samarth Kumar, Cliffton Lang, Jannatul Fhirdose Mohammad.

 ---
 ### The repository includes the following: